 Anti-glare solutions for pinball machines

-There are different types of reflections: those of the backbox of the game itself, and reflections of other objects in the room.
-In this article I'll show you two solutions, anti-reflective playfield glass and privacy filters.
+There are two main types of reflections: those caused by the backbox of the game itself and those from other objects in the room.
+This article explores two primary solutions: anti-reflective playfield glass and privacy filters.

 DMD and LCD privacy filters

-A main part of the reflections on the back of the playfield, come from the bright dmd or lcd screens in the backbox of the pinball machine itself.
-The translight itself can also reflect in the playfield glass, but because of its size, a solution for this is more complicated.
+A major source of reflections on the back of the playfield comes from the bright DMD or LCD screens in the backbox.
+The translight can also reflect in the playfield glass, but finding a solution for this is more complex because of its size.

 Years ago, people came up with the idea of a bent plastic that is installed at the top of the playfield glass.